akhalif121/jenkins_pipeline/README.md

 # Jenkins Pipeline to Automate ECS Task Deployment

-This pipeline shows the placement of a new task in a Service present in AWS ECS.
+This pipeline deployes and AWS ECS cluster with complete needed resources scripted with terraform.

 ## Steps Involved

-To achieve this goal, one can follow several approaches but the one followed here involves below mentioned steps:
+To achieve this goal by Jenkins Pipeline, one can follow several approaches but the one followed here involves below mentioned steps:

-- Logging into ECR
-- Building the Image
-- Testing and Pushing the image
-- Writing a Custom Task Definition
-- Create a New Task with Task definition
+- Getting Code From Git Repo
-- Updating the Existing Service
+- Initializing the Terraform
+- Applying Terraform Script
+- Auto-approval given to deploy

 ## Breif Explanation of Procedure

-Firstly, we get into the ECR repo where we have pushed our image.
-After logg, we will build the image and test whether the image is build succesful or not.
-Then we will push the image because the image would be needed in the task definition.
-The task definition is written in task.json used by the task when being placed in Service in ECS.
+We have written a terraform code for automating our infrastructure.
+This consists of AWS ECS service completed provisioned by terraform script.
+This script will spin up a docker container managed on ECS.
+Following multiple resources would be deployed automatically once jenkins pipeline is triggered:

+1. ECSCluster                           4.
+ECS Auto Scaling             7.
+Security Group
+2. ECS service                          5.
+IAM Roles
+3. ECS Task with defintion              6.
+Load Balancer

+There are multiple resources which will be created once we deploy the terraform through jenkins job.
+Jenkins job will get the code from this repo on GitHub.
+It will initialize the code and will be building the dependencies.
+Once building the dependencies is done, it will apply the terraform script with command in next step and our infra would be up and running.
+### Recomendations

+This goal can be acheived by several methods like building docker images and using it to deploy task with pipeline and other different approaches.
+We will have a jenkins job which will build docker image and push it to a repo and build a task from it and upload it to ECS service.

-Moreover,after this, a new task will be deployed in the next step.
-We are not creating a new cluster because for a production environment, you do not want to create a new cluster everytime jenkins job is triggered.
+Remember,we are not creating a new cluster because for a production environment, you do not want to create a new cluster everytime jenkins job is triggered.
 Also, we have the service created with the name app present in ECS.
 Once the pipeline is triggered, a new task will spin up and new deployment would be made in ECS

-### Recomendations

-This goal can be acheived by several methods like preparing an IAC by terraform and using it in pipeline and other different approaches.
-You have to look at the scenario and decide best possible approach that suits you.